 We cannot do the same comparison with FMOC2 due to the nature of the FMOC discussed above.
 Figure 4 displays the performance in the category of total prediction.
 It shows that the percentage of events where a prediction was made by PULS is only about ten percent less than that of LS.
 This is close enough to consider PULS to be a practical prediction algorithm in terms of the number of predictions it makes.
 The percentage of correct predictions is shown in Figure 5.
 Both percentages for Barber and Ives from PULS are over 98% of the numbers from LS, and it is over 99% for Mozart.
 For Dvorak, PULS makes more correct predications than LS.
 Figure 5 demonstrates that both PULS and PLS can do roughly as well as LS in correctly predicting files.
-Figure 6 shows the percentage of incorrect predictions, data in Figure 6 is normalized to LS and displayed in Figure 7.
+Figure 6 shows the percentage of incorrect predictions.
+To get a closer look at the relative performance in LS, PLS, and PULS in terms of reducing incorrect predictions, data in Figure 6 is normalized to LS and displayed in Figure 7.
 Figure 7 clearly shows that PULS makes fewer incorrect predictions than both LS and PLS.
 PULS reduces about 24% of incorrect predictions compared with LS.
 In the meanwhile PULS cuts incorrect predictions about 3.5% more than PLS can reduce in some cases.
 This explains why PULS has the highest predictive accuracy among LS, PLS, and PULS seen in Figure 3.
 As we discussed before, incorrect predictions come with a cost, and avoiding this cost directly translates into better system performance.